burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Starting from C++20, the template function can be written a bit shorter.
 That syntax is called *"Abbreviated Function Template"*.

-If you want your template to instantiate functions where multiple parameters have the same type or related types, you still have to use the old syntax.
-It is so because every occurrence of `auto` in the function parameter list of an abbreviated function template introduces an implicit, unnamed **but** *new* template type parameter.

 Example: